ZhehanHuang/Occupational-health-calculation/README.md

 |     Leontief inverse matrix         |     represent the total production of different industries required to produce one dollar of that type of good                                      |  $\boldsymbol{(I-A)^{-1}}$ | US Environmentally-Extended Input-Output Models (USEEIO v2.0)        | [USEEIOv2.0](/data/original_data/USEEIOv2.0.xlsx)     |
 |     Final demand vector             |     represent each good in the manufacturing stage in $ per good                                                                                    |      $\overrightarrow{y}$  | US Environmentally-Extended Input-Output Models (USEEIO v2.0)        | [case study](/data/original_data/case&#32;study.xlsx)     |

+### Uncertainty Analysis

 ## Acknowlegments

 Shaobin Li and Zhehan Huang received the support from the National Natural Science Foundation of China (72348004).
-Peter Fantke was supported by the “Safe and Efficient Chemistry by Design Safechem)” project funded by the Swedish Foundation for Strategic Environmental Research (grant no. DIA 2018/11).
+Peter Fantke was supported by the “Safe and Efficient Chemistry by Design Safechem” project funded by the Swedish Foundation for Strategic Environmental Research (grant no. DIA 2018/11).
 This work was also supported by Global Life Cycle Impact Assessment Method (GLAM) group under the UN Environment Life Cycle Initiative.
 We appreciate Wesley W. Ingwersen for the help in applying the USEEIO model with NAICS data.
 <img align="right" src="/pics/LCI.png" title="Life Cycle Initiative" height="150"/>
 <img align="right" src="/pics/UNEP.png" title="UNEP" width="200" height="150"/>